easystats/correlation/paper/paper.md

 ---
-title: 'Methods and Algorithms of Correlation Analysis'
+title: 'Methods and Algorithms for Correlation Analysis in R'
 tags:
 - R
 - Correlation